 I just can't pay this bill, what are additional funding options?

-I know my books aren't on my bill, but how can I use my aid to pay for my books?
+I know all of my books/materials aren't on my bill, but how can I use my aid to pay for my books that I need other than the Inclusive Access items?

 Books are critical for success!
 The earlier you can get them, the better.
 Since financial aid won't arrive until the 3rd week of the semester or later, we don't want you to wait for your overpayment refund to buy your books.